duvernea/ribbit/README.md

 This project is a work in progress from a course through Treehouse.

-It uses the [Parse](https://parse.com/) BaAs library, which will be shut down on January 28, 2017.
+It uses the [Parse](https://parse.com/) BaaS library, which will be shut down on January 28, 2017.